Globalshift Limited - email@example.com Globalshift.co.uk is as up-to-date as possible but some information may not be the most recent available

 Full breakdowns are available in datafiles.

-In 1928 a western European mining consortium drilled the first deep well to 540m which flowed oil from a Miocene reservoir.
-Consequently in 1929 the state-owned Georgian Oil Trust was established to develop this discovery at Mirzaani.
+In 1928 a western European mining consortium drilled the first deeper well to 540m which flowed oil from a Miocene reservoir.
+The state-owned Georgian Oil Trust was then established in 1929 to develop this discovery at Mirzaani.
 Over 20 years more than 200 production wells were drilled and oil was produced from 500-1,200m depths at rates ranging from 4 to 100 bbls per day.
-The smaller Shiraki Field, east of Mirzaani, was discovered in 1932 and brought onstream in 1939 from depths up to 800m.
+The smaller Shiraki Field, east of Mirzaani, was discovered in 1932 and brought onstream in 1939 from depths of up to 800m.
 The Norio field, close to Tbilisi, was discovered in 1939 and the Satskhenisi field (Oligocene reservoir) was discovered in 1956.

-Total output from Georgia reached a peak of 59,000 bbls per day in 1982 but such success has not been repeated and production rates for the country dropped sharply in the second half of the 1980s.
+Total output from Georgia reached a peak of 59,000 bbls per day in 1982 but such success has not been repeated.
+Production rates for the country dropped sharply in the second half of the 1980s.

 In the early 1990’s, after independence, on and offshore Georgia was divided into blocks which were acquired as PSAs by 15 small companies in 1994.
 However, all these companies failed to improve production levels, managing only around 1,000 bbls per day from existing fields.
 In fact no new commercial discoveries have been made since the Mtsare Khevi gas find in the Kura basin in 1989.